mbiemann/briefbox-backend/README.md

 sequenceDiagram
     participant A as Web/Mobile App
     participant B1 as Code endpoint
-    participant B2 as Challenge endpoint
-    participant B3 as Token endpoint
+    participant B2 as Token endpoint
     participant C as Server database
     actor D as Contact (SMS/e-mail)
     participant E as Local cache